Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_16_logs_to_customer/guide.fr-fr.md

 ---
-title: Public Cloud Databases - How to setup logs forwarding
+title: Public Cloud Databases - How to set up logs forwarding
 excerpt: Find out how to forward logs of your database service to your Logs Data Platform data stream
-updated: 2024-09-25
+updated: 2024-10-28
 ---

 ## Objective